 The goal of WAITS is to bring together like-minded IS scholars in the greater DC Metro area and facilitate inter-school dialogue and collaboration.
 While there are many business schools in the DMV, and many tremendous IS departments each with their own talented researchers, communication between the groups is limited.
 This stifles synergies, creative and innovative work, and the opportunity for each of us to learn from each other.
-It is the objective of WAITS to eliminate this problem by coming together every few months.
+It is the objective of WAITS to eliminate this problem by coming together every semester.

 - Who: IS scholars sharing good work